 Use Duolingo Flashcards Created On Memrise

-If you’ve never used Memrise, a website for language learning, it’s simply a free flashcard-based online learning platform with courses made by both the service and its users.
+If you’ve never used Memrise, a website for language learning, it’s simply a free flashcard-based online learning business platform with courses made by both the service and its users.

 You can progress through the “courses” of flashcards that have been divided up.
 Fortunately for us, a ton of amazing Memrise users have produced Duolingo flashcard courses.